panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 The magic happens because Unicode associates a code point with a character.
 For example `U+0041` corresponds to the character named *LATIN CAPITAL LETTER A* (rendered as `A`), or `U+2603` corresponds to the character named *SNOWMAN* (rendered as `☃`).

-Not all code points have associated characters. `1,114,112` code points are available (the range `U+0000` to `U+10FFFF`), but only `137,929` (as of May 2019) have assigned characters.
+Not all code points have associated characters. `1,114,112` code points are available (the range `U+0000` to `U+10FFFF`), but only `144,697` (as of September 2021) have associated characters.

 ### 2.2 Unicode planes

 > **Plane** is a range of 65,536 (or 10000<sub>16</sub>) contiguous Unicode code points from `U+n0000` up to `U+nFFFF`, where `n` can take values from 0<sub>16</sub> to 10<sub>16</sub>.

-Planes split Unicode code points into 17 equal groups:
+The whole set of Unicode code points is split into 17 planes:

 * *Plane 0* contains code points from `U+0000` to `U+FFFF`,
 * *Plane 1* contains code points from <code>U+**1**0000</code> to <code>U+**1**FFFF</code>